-X. Personnel Options

-- A. Charter school employees may bargain collectively as a separate unit or as part of the existing applicable District collective bargaining unit(s). - B. If teachers at a charter school choose to be part of a professional group that subcontracts with the charter school to operate the instructional program under the auspices of a partnership or cooperative that they collectively own, they shall not be considered public employees. - C. Employees of the School District may take leave for up to three (3) years to accept employment in a charter school upon the approval of the School Board and shall maintain seniority accrued in the School District.
-They may continue to be covered by the benefit program of the School District only if the charter school and the School Board agree to the arrangement and its financing. - D. The charter school shall conduct screenings and employment history checks, as required by law, on candidates for instructional and administrative positions that require direct contact with students.

-E. All governing board members and employees of a charter school shall be fingerprinted and shall undergo a background screening as provided for in Florida Statutes.

-F. The governing body of a charter school may elect to participate in the Florida Retirement System after proper application and approval under Florida Statutes.
+- X. Personnel Options - A. Charter school employees may bargain collectively as a separate unit or as part of the existing applicable District collective bargaining unit(s). - B. If teachers at a charter school choose to be part of a professional group that subcontracts with the charter school to operate the instructional program under the auspices of a partnership or cooperative that they collectively own, they shall not be considered public employees.

+- C. Employees of the School District may take leave for up to three (3) years to accept employment in a charter school upon the approval of the School Board and shall maintain seniority accrued in the School District.
+They may continue to be covered by the benefit program of the School District only if the charter school and the School Board agree to the arrangement and its financing. - D. Teachers employed or under contract to a charter school shall be certified as required by Florida Statutes or if not certified, contracted with according to the provisions defined in Florida Statutes. - E. The charter school shall conduct screenings and employment history checks, as required by law, on candidates for instructional and administrative positions that require direct contact with students. - F. All governing board members and employees of a charter school shall be fingerprinted and shall undergo a background screening as provided for in Florida Statutes. - G. The governing body of a charter school may elect to participate in the Florida Retirement System after proper application and approval under Florida Statutes. - XI.
-XI.
 Funding